Exhibits and Artifacts

 The Hall of Champions

 The Hall of Champions, the signature architectural space in the Arnold Palmer Center for Golf History, celebrates every USGA champion and championship to date.
-The oval rotunda, illuminated by a clerestory, houses all 15 USGA national championship trophies, while the names of every USGA champion are inscribed on bronze panels that encircle the room.
+The oval rotunda, illuminated by a clerestory, houses the original 16 USGA national championship trophies, while the names of every USGA champion are inscribed on bronze panels that encircle the room.
+To preview the Hall of Champions please see the following link: Celebrating Greatness: Inside the Hall of Champions.

 The Permanent Galleries

-The Permanent Galleries in the USGA Museum tell the story of golf in America, from the late 19th century to the present.
-Each gallery focuses on an iconic moment—champions and events in the game’s history that are pivotal for understanding the growth, evolution, and significance of the game in our nation’s history.
+The Museum's permanent galleries tell the story of golf in America, from the late 19th century to the present.
+Amidst the diverse stories represented by artifacts, documents and art, each gallery focuses on an iconic moment—champions and events that are pivotal to understanding the growth, evolution, and significance of the game in our nation’s history.
 These moments include:

 - Francis Ouimet’s historic victory in the 1913 U.S. Open